CAIP-358: Universal Payment Request Method

 - If a payment with the same

-without executing a new payment - If a payment with the same
+orderIdhas already been completed successfully, the wallet MUST return the originalPayResultwithout executing a new payment - If a payment with the same

-is currently pending, the wallet SHOULD return the result of the original payment attempt - If a payment with the same
+orderIdis currently pending, the wallet SHOULD return the result of the original payment attempt - If a payment with the same

-- If connection is lost during payment execution, dapps MAY retry the same request to query the payment status
+- If the connection is lost during payment execution, dapps MAY retry the same request to query the payment status

 Error Handling